Command: add references

 See Also

-- ocm add — Add resources or sources to a component archive
+• ocm add — Add elements to a component repository or component version